Sarah J. Garnet: Later life and death

-In 1911 Sarah Garnet traveled with her sister Susan McKinney Steward to London, England, for the inaugural Universal Races Congress, where Steward presented the paper "Colored American Women."
+In 1911 Garnet traveled with her sister Susan McKinney Steward to London, England, for the inaugural Universal Races Congress, where Steward presented the paper "Colored American Women".
 The conference was also attended by W. E. B. Du Bois.
-Soon after they returned from Europe, Sarah died at home on September 17, 1911.
+Soon after they returned from Europe, Garnet died at home on September 17, 1911.
 She is buried in Green-Wood Cemetery in Brooklyn.

+Legacy

+Two public schools in New York City are named for Garnet: PS 9 Brooklyn was renamed Sarah Smith Garnet Public School 9 in 2019 and PS 11 in Manhattan was renamed the Sarah J. Garnet School in 2022.

-The Teunis G. Bergen School was renamed in 2019 to Sarah Smith Garnet Public School 9 after a movement to remove the slaveholding Bergen Family name from a school whose students are 40 percent African-American.
-An article surfaced from June 1819 in which Teunis J. and Michael Bergen had placed an advertisement for a reward of $40 for return of their slaves.
-On March 28, 2022, the school unveiled a sign with the new name.
+PS 9 Brooklyn was formerly named for Teunis G. Bergen; following a movement to remove the slaveholding Bergen Family name from a school whose students are 40% African-American, on March 28, 2022, the school unveiled a sign with the new name.

+PS 11, formerly named for William T. Harris, is located in Chelsea, just a few blocks away from the former Colored School No. 4, where Garnet was principal.

-Middleton Playground in Brooklyn, NY, was renamed in 2021 to Sarah J.S.
+Middleton Playground in Brooklyn was renamed in 2021 to Sarah J.S.
 Tompkins Garnet Playground as a part of an NYC Parks initiative to rename parks in honor of prominent Black Americans.